Iraqi Kurdish forces enter Syria to fight Islamic State

 "There is huge interaction: what happens here, what happens in Kobani, what happens in Turkey: it affects each other so we must manage it," he told Reuters.

-Turkey's pro-Kurdish HDP party, which accuses the government of favoring Islamic State over the Kurds, called for marches on Saturday in solidarity with Kobani.
+Turkey's pro-Kurdish HDP party, which accuses the government of favouring Islamic State over the Kurds, called for marches on Saturday in solidarity with Kobani.

 Around 40 people were killed in violence that swept the southeast earlier this month as Kurdish protesters expressed fury over Turkey's refusal to send its own troops across the border to defend the besieged town.